 There was thought to be only one of the Corydoras species; the Dwarf Cory (Corydoras hastatus).
 Since they looked very similar to the Pygmy Cory and other Corydoras species it was hard to distinguish between the species.
 After this realization, the Pygmy Cory species was described and identified.

 The first published description was released in 1966 by Joachim Knaack.

-However since they have been recognized as their own species their popularity has risen over decades to become a well-loved species.
+However since they have been recognized as their own species their popularity has risen over decades and they have become a well-loved species.